-- i) Drag and drop Script Runner Component to the Workflow Editor. - ii) Open the dragged Script Runner component to open the component properties tabs. - iii) The Basic Information tab opens by default. - a.
+- i) Drag and drop Script Runner Component to the Workflow Editor. - ii) Open the dragged Script Runner component to open the component properties tabs. - iii) The Basic Information tab opens by default. - s.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 The supported invocation types are 'Real-Time' and 'Batch'. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes preselected. - c.
+Container Image Version: It displays the image version for the docker container.
+This field comes pre-selected. - d.
+Failover Event: Select a failover event from the drop-down menu.

 - iv) Open the Meta Information tab and configure the required information. - a.
 Host: Host IP of the remote server/machine - b.
 Username: Username of the remote server/machine. - c.
 Port: Provide machine Port number. - d.
-Authentication: Select an authentication option from the drop-down menu. - 1.
-Password: By selecting this option the user needs to pass the password. - 2.
-PEM/PPK File: By selecting this option the user needs to pass the authentication file to connect to the server. - e.
-Script type: Choose the type of script file that You want to run out of SSH/ PERL/command options.
+Authentication: Select an authentication option from the drop-down menu. - Password: By selecting this option the user needs to pass the password. - 2.
+PEM/PPK File: By selecting this option the user needs to pass the authentication file to connect to the server.

-- f.
+- e.
+Script type: Choose the type of script file that You want to run out of SSH/ PERL/command options. - f.
 File path: Path of the file that is stored at the remote server. - g.
 File Name: The script file that you want to execute. - h.
 Event File Location: this is the location of the file sent through file monitor (Non-mandatory).